spencernah/tp2/docs/team/spencernah.md

 Given below are my contributions to the project.

 * **New Feature**: Find contacts by remarks
-  * What it does: Allows the user search for contacts with remarks that contains specific keywords
+  * What it does: Allow the user search for contacts with remarks that contains specific keywords
   * Justification: This feature makes it easy for users to sieve through the entire contact list for contacts with certain remarks instead of manually doing it

 * **New Feature**: Find contacts by group name
-  * What it does: Allows the user to search for contacts that are associated to groups with similar names
+  * What it does: Allow the user to search for contacts that are associated to groups with similar names
   * Justification: This feature makes it easy for users to view contacts from multiple groups that contains similar names

 * **New Feature**: Rename an existing group
-  * What it does: Allows the user to rename an existing group to another group name.
+  * What it does: Allow the user to rename an existing group to another group name.
   * Justification: This feature enables users can update the group name of an existing group

 * **New Feature**: Delete a group
-  * What it does: Allows the user to delete a group name.
+  * What it does: Allow the user to delete a group name.
   * Justification: This feature allows users to remove redundant or unwanted groups